hanneoberman/presentations/README.md

 # Presentations

 Some of my research talks and lecture slides.
-See [hanneoberman.github.io/presentations](https://hanneoberman.github.io/presentations).

-## 2021

-- Guest lecture MSc Methodology and Statistics, Utrecht University, *Some Shiny Stuff: building (web)apps with the `R` package `shiny`*.
-Slides [here](https://hanneoberman.github.io/presentations/2021/shiny/static/shiny_guest_lecture_static.html).
+Ordered per year.
+See [hanneoberman.github.io/presentations](https://hanneoberman.github.io/presentations) for an overview.

+This work is licensed under [`CC-BY` 4.0](https://creativecommons.org/licenses/by/4.0/).